Back to Blog

 Welcome to the age of vibecoding

 A year ago, you needed engineers, a stack, six months and a runway to build a credible product.
-Today an enterprising teenager with Claude, Cursor and a free weekend can ship a working B2B SaaS prototype before dinner.
-We've started calling it vibecoding, and it has completely demolished the assumption that building the thing is the hard part.
+Today an enterprising teenager with Claude, Lovable, or Base 44 can ship a working B2B SaaS prototype before dinner.

-So what is the moat?
+So what is a moat exactly?

-It's how people feel when they hear your name.
+But much harder to replicate than your tech is how people feel when they hear your name.
 The story they tell their colleagues about you.
 The reason they pick you when, on paper, the two options look identical.

-It's brand.
+That's the power of brand.
 And the engine that builds brand at speed is storytelling.

-The author, telling stories back in the day
+The author, telling stories back in the day The author, telling stories back in the day

 "Would you ask someone to marry you on the first date?"